-Primary materials: Plastic from gallon water bottles, braided thread, markers, electro-luminescent wires.
+Primary materials: Plastic from gallon water bottles, braided thread, markers, electroluminescent wires.

 Because I repeated the design of Kaleidoscope, construction on this was quite similar.
 The apparent leap from something pretty rough to smooth is, to some degree, deceptive.
 My plastic skills did improve from the first to the second project, but the first time I was also purposefully going for a rougher aesthetic.

-I wore this over, while a friend of my sister wore Kaleidoscope.
-We got a pretty good reaction.
-Some people came up and asked about the masks, and one woman not only asked about this one but thanked me for wearing it.
+This is the first mask I’ve worn out in public, to some fields where people were gathered for a Fourth of July fireworks show.
+It got a pretty good reaction.
+Some people came up and asked about it, and one woman not only asked about this, but thanked me for wearing it.

 The ability to see while wearing it is quite narrow.